 Overall, the best time to visit Osaka is in autumn (particularly October & November) or in spring (April & May).

-Visiting Osaka in autumn, you’ll get a chance, not only to avoid the sweltering temperatures and crowds of the summer high season, but see the city’s beautiful fall colours in force.
+Visiting Osaka in autumn, you’ll get a chance not only to avoid the sweltering temperatures and crowds of the summer high season, but also to see the city’s beautiful fall colours in force.

-Likewise, spring is a spectacular season, bringing out Osaka’s cherry blossoms and painting the city’s parks, shrines & temples in a light & airy shades of pink and white.
+Likewise, spring is a spectacular season, bringing out Osaka’s cherry blossoms and painting the city’s parks, shrines & temples in a light and airy shades of pink and white.

 What to do in Osaka

 One thing’s for certain: You’ll never go bored visiting Osaka.
-As the hub of Japan’s second most populated urban area, Osaka’s chock-loaded with plenty of things to do & see.
+As the hub of Japan’s second most populated urban area, Osaka is chock-full of plenty of things to do & see.

 Want to get started on planning what to do?
 Here are a few of the best places to visit in Osaka:

 - Osaka Castle: This lovely feudal castle, built in the 16th century by Japanese warlord Toyotomi Hideyoshi, remains the symbol of the city’s past glory.
-Wandering around the surrounding park, especially during cherry blossom season is one of Japan’s most endearing pleasures.
-Be sure to scale up to the 8th-floor viewing deck for incredible vistas onto to Osaka’s skyline.
+Wandering around the surrounding park, especially during cherry blossom season, is one of Japan’s most endearing pleasures.
+Be sure to scale up to the 8th-floor viewing deck for incredible vistas of Osaka’s skyline.

-- Dotonbori: Osaka’s premier entertainment area that’s as famous for presenting the city’s modern face as the castle is in showing off its history.
-The neon-splashed streets in Dotonbori never get old nor does its selection of delicious street food.
-Drop by the nearby Hozenji Yokocho, a popular warren of traditional bars & restaurants, and one of the best things to do in Namba, to see the stark contrast between modern & pre-WWI Osaka.
+- Dotonbori: Osaka’s premier entertainment area that’s as famous for presenting the city’s modern face as the castle is for showing off its history.
+The neon-splashed streets in Dotonbori never get old, nor does its selection of delicious street food.
+Drop by the nearby Hozenji Yokocho, a popular warren of traditional bars & restaurants, to see the stark contrast between modern & pre-WWI Osaka.

 - Sumiyoshi-taisha Shrine: One of the most popular temples & shrines in Osaka, this masterpiece is one of the best examples of the uniquely Japanese sumiyoshi-zukuri architectural style.
 The style’s unique forked gables, appearing much like a samurai crossing two swords, is eye-catching to say the least.
 Although the original 3rd- to 5th-century shrine is long gone, the 1810 reconstruction does the sumiyoshi-zukuri style justice.